My Screw Up: Plot

-Meanwhile, Carla is busy annoying everyone as she is looking for advice: first she is upset because she doesn't know what to do to repay Turk for having his mole removed, but when he asks her to agree to take his name (hoping she would say no so he wouldn't have to have the surgery) she gladly accepts his terms.
-But after that she is angry that Turk is 'forcing her' to take his name.
+Meanwhile, Carla annoys everyone by seeking advice: first she is upset because she doesn't know how to repay Turk for having his mole removed—but when he asks her to agree to take his name (hoping she would say no so he wouldn't have to have the surgery), she gladly accepts his terms, but subsequently becomes angry that Turk is "forcing" her to take his name.
 She asks an annoyed Dr. Kelso for advice; he responds that she may end up missing the mole after it's gone, even though she thinks she hates it.
 She finally decides that Turk shouldn't have to have his mole removed, and Turk respects her wishes to keep her own last name.

-Ben finally convinces Dr. Cox to leave the hospital to attend the event, as well as apologize to J.D. for blaming him for the patient's death, and on the way advises him to forgive himself.
-After Dr. Cox asks why Ben doesn't have his camera with him, J.D. arrives and brings Cox to the realization that not only is he not actually attending his son's birthday party, but also that Ben is not present.
-Cox and J.D. are revealed to be at a cemetery where they are joined by Jordan, Danni, and many of the hospital staff for Ben's funeral.
+Ben finally convinces Dr. Cox to leave the hospital to attend the event, and to apologize to J.D. for blaming him for the patient's death, also advising him to forgive himself.
+After Dr. Cox asks why Ben doesn't have his camera with him, J.D. arrives, bringing Cox to the realization that he isn't attending his son's birthday party, and that Ben isn't present.
+Cox and J.D. are revealed to be at a cemetery, where they are joined by Jordan, Danni, and many of the hospital staff for Ben's funeral.
 In reality, Ben was the patient who died under J.D.'s watch.
 Cox, unable to accept the death of his best friend, had been seeing Ben's spirit as if he were alive.
 The episode ends as a devastated Dr. Cox uncharacteristically allows those around to comfort him.

 Homage to The Sixth Sense

-In the special features on the Season 3 DVD, Bill Lawrence says that this episode is a homage to The Sixth Sense.
+In the special features on the season 3 DVD, Bill Lawrence says that this episode is a homage to The Sixth Sense.
 The film, starring Bruce Willis, is famous for its twist ending, when it is revealed that Willis' character has been dead throughout the film.
 In the film, Willis interacts only with a boy who can "see dead people"; no other characters ever acknowledge Willis' presence.
 The film allows the audience to assume Willis is alive.
 Similarly, the audience in "My Screw Up" is led to believe that Ben is alive until the very end, even as close examination reveals that Dr. Cox is the only character who interacts with him after the point in the episode when he dies.
 Ben says early in the episode that he will take his camera with him everywhere until the day he dies.
 After "the patient" dies, Ben doesn't have his camera for the rest of the episode.